Melania Trump’s New White House Portrait Draws Harsh Criticism

 “This soft lighting is like only the classiest ’90s mall glamour shot photo could offer!”

-While some people were busy passing judgement on Melania’s White House portrait, others offered support— even if they don’t support Donald Trump as president.
+While some people were busy passing judgment on Melania’s White House portrait, others offered support even if they don’t support Donald Trump as president.

 “It is her wedding ring.
 Should she take it off to please people?
 I’m not a fan of the Trump regime but this tearing apart of women really is sickening.”